algab/recommedation-content-based/readme.md

 # RECOMMENDATION CONTENT BASED IMDB

-python movie.py The Avengers
+python main.py

-Returns movies similar to the avengers.
+Enter the name of the movie and return all recommended movies.